coala/coala/docs/Getting_Involved/Writing_Good_Commits.md

  * The second line must be empty.
  * All following lines may hold up to 72 chars excluding newline.
    * These lines are the long description.
-The long description is not mandantory but may help expressing what you're doing.
+The long description is not mandatory but may help expressing what you're doing.
  * The shortlog shall describe the _change_ as exactly as possible.
 If it is a bugfix, don't describe the bug but the _change_.
  * In the long description you can add reasoning for your changes.
 This is